datalad-handbook/book/docs/basics/101-121-siblings.rst

 room mate.
 "How could you get any insightful notes that I make in my dataset, or maybe the results of our upcoming mid-term project?
-Its a bit unfair that I can get your work, but you can't get mine."
+Its a bit unfair that I can get your work, but you can not get mine."

 Consider, for example, that your room mate might have googled about DataLad a bit.
 On the `datalad homepage <https://www.datalad.org/>`_